-The problem of users not receiving their activation emails is a common one, and especially annoying if you are a new web forum desperately trying to grow your memberbase.
+The problem of users not receiving their activation emails is a common one, and especially annoying if you have a new business or product and are trying hard to grow your userbase.
 Fortunately, the problem is well documented but a clear solution to the problem remains to be seen.
 It’s another case of throw as many things at the wall as you can and hope that something sticks.

-If you have this problem, there are a couple of things you can try aside from simply telling your users to check their junk mail folders (but do this!
-It’s amazing the amount of people who will not check).
+If you have this problem, there are a couple of things you can try aside from simply telling your users to check their junk mail folders (which you should be doing on sign-up anyway).

 Reverse DNS Setup

 The first thing you should check to see is if your web host has what’s called “reverse DNS” setup on your server.
 For example, AOL will not accept emails from domains that do not have reverse DNS setup.
-Reverse DNS basically lets computer networks resolve a domain name from an IP address, so I guess this is for security reasons that they have this stance.
+Reverse DNS basically lets computer networks resolve a domain name from an IP address, hence making it easier to identify and therefore is better for security.
 Most web hosts should have this setup these days, but you might want to check just in case.

 Unique Email Text